 Deferred payment of fees: As a general rule, no deferred payment of fees is granted.
 However, in very exceptional cases, the Dean of Students is authorized to grant an extension of time which cannot exceed 30 days before the end of the course.
 In those exceptional cases, a student must apply for deferred payment of fees in ample time prior to the registration date so that the merits of the application may be evaluated.
 On registration day, those students to whom deferred payment of fees is granted must pay 100% of Medical Insurance and Special Fees plus 33% of Tuition Fees.
 The last balance of 33% must be paid at least 30 days before the last class day of the semester.
-Students who fail to pay accordingly, must pay a \$13.00 late fee.
+Students who fail to pay accordingly, must pay a late fee of \$3.00 per credit.